Want to get a beautiful home makeover of your own?Let’s talk

 Maybe you’ve chosen a neutral sofa or you don’t have enough place to add accent chairs, but you still want to bring in that designer element in to your elegant living room.
 This is when you could look at unique yet functional centre tables.
 While still adding functionality in terms of a horizontal surface to work with and sometime even storage, designer living room furniture like centre and side tables can be the perfect furniture pieces to play around with.
 They can be sculptural, colourful and artistic pieces that add so much to any décor style.

-Style tip: Check out this predominantly white and black living space; it would look just fine with a pop of colour from the framed wall art and the interesting plants in the corner.
-However, the design is taken to the next level by adding a hammered copper centre table – an element one doesn’t necessarily think off in a minimal, monochromatic space.
+Style Tip: Check out this predominantly white and black living space; it would look just fine with a pop of colour from the framed wall art and the interesting plants in the corner.
+However, the design is taken to the next level by adding a hammered copper centre table – an element one doesn’t necessarily think off in a monochromatic and minimalist living room.
 Yet, not only is it a beautiful addition, it is the one piece that completely elevates the design.

 While we’ve touched upon designer living room furniture you can work with, sometimes buying new pieces may not be viable.
 This is where your soft furnishings come to the rescue whatever your preferred décor style like minimal, modern, contemporary, traditional, maximal, bold, mid-century, art deco, colonial-style, mix-and-match – the list is endless.
 When scrolling through designer living room ideas, notice how every décor style uses elements like throw cushions, rugs and curtains to accentuate and tie the room together.